 Randomized controlled trials have found no advantage for PTA with or without stenting in individuals diagnosed with extracranial vertebral artery stenosis compared to medical therapy alone.
 For PTA with stent implantation for extracranial vertebral artery aneurysm(s), dissection(s), and arteriovenous (AV) fistula(e), the evidence includes small case series and case reports.
 Given the lack of data comparing endovascular therapies to alternative treatment, the evidence is insufficient to determine the net health outcome.

 American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines, and the American Stroke Association.
 (2011).
 Guideline on the management of patients with extracranial carotid and vertebral artery disease.
 Retrieved July 14, 2015 from http://circ.ahajournals.org.

-American Heart Association / American Stroke Association.
-(2018).
-Guidelines for the early management of patients with acute ischemic stroke.
-Retrieved March 4, 2019 from http://stroke.ahajournals.org/.
+American Heart Association and American Stroke Association.
+(2014).
+Guidelines for the prevention of stroke in patients with stroke and transient ischemic attack.
+Retrieved December 14, 2020 from https://www.ahajournals.org.